stacklok/frizbee-action/README.md

 We welcome contributions to Frizbee Action.
 Please see our [Contributing](./CONTRIBUTING.md) guide for more information.

+## Minder

+Frizbee is also a feature of the [Minder](https://github.com/stacklok/mimder) Open Source project.
+With Minder, you can also easily enable the automation of pinning your actions and container images.
+You can also do a lot more, such as monitoring your dependencies, scanning your code for vulnerabilities, and securing configuring your repositories and GitHub Actions.

+Stacklok hosts a free (forever to open source projects) SaaS service available at [Minder Cloud](https://cloud.stacklok.com).

 ## License

 Frizbee is licensed under the [Apache 2.0 License](./LICENSE).